Super McShane identity: Super perimeter and -lengths

 \subsection{Limiting behavior of $\lambda$-lengths}

 The remainder of this section is dedicated to a key computation regarding the behavior of $\lambda$-lengths under repeated Dehn twists.
-It is convenient to formulate this computation in the infinite-cyclic cover $S$ of $F$ given by the inclusion of the subgroup generated by $\gamma_a\in\pi_1(F)$.
+Endow $F$ with an auxiliary hyperbolic metric and consider an arbitrary ideal geodesic on $F$ labeled by $a$ and a homotopy class $\gamma_a\in\pi_1(F)$ whose geodesic representative is disjoint from $a$.
+We formulate the aforementioned computation in terms of the infinite-cyclic cover $S$ of the surface obtained from cutting $F$ along $a$, where the covering group is generated by $\gamma_a\in\pi_1(F)$.
 The total space of this cover is homeomorphic to the bi-infinite strip